 Some issues are long term and communities may not have fast and easy solutions.
-The good news is these issues are getting solved through community and private efforts (like South Coast Development Council, Inc.) and technology is rapidly bridging common gaps.
+The good news is the community and private efforts (like South Coast Development Council, Inc.) and technology which are helping to bridge common gaps.
 For instance, one can now get much of their education online, get advanced health care via video-assisted conference calls, and get a new pair of Wellie rain boots delivered overnight.

 Our challenge may be how do we get the attention of the talented and skilled professionals fleeing from the big cities and entice them to stop awhile.
 Maybe our message should be “The weather is awesome, the food is good, housing is getting dramatically better, cost of living reasonable, and traffic jams rare.
 You and your family will like it here, even when it rains.”